-KEYTRUDA, as a single agent, is indicated for the first line treatment of patients with metastatic or unresectable, recurrent HNSCC whose tumors express PD-L1 [combined positive score (CPS) $\geq$ 1] as determined by an FDA-approved test.
+KEYTRUDA, as a single agent, is indicated for the first-line treatment of patients with metastatic or with unresectable, recurrent HNSCC whose tumors express PD-L1 [combined positive score (CPS) \geq 1] as determined by an FDA-approved test.

-KEYTRUDA, as a single agent, is indicated for the treatment of patients with recurrent or metastatic HNSCC with disease progression on or after platinum-containing chemotherapy.
+KEYTRUDA, as a single agent, is indicated for the treatment of patients with recurrent or metastatic head and neck squamous cell carcinoma (HNSCC) with disease progression on or after platinum-containing chemotherapy.